ahmadalbadawi/ahmadalbadawi.github.io/_posts/2025-12-27-bfv-bgv-slot-rotation.md

 1.  **$g = 5$**: This generator creates the main cycles.
 2.  **$h = -1$ (or $m-1$)**: This generator acts as a "swap" or reflection.

-One might ask, 'Why 5 but not 3?'
-We use 5 because it provides a cleaner split of the sub-groups, ensuring that rotations do not interfere with row placement.
+One might ask, **Why 5 but not 3?** We use 5 because it provides a cleaner split of the sub-groups, ensuring that rotations do not interfere with row placement.
 Explaining the precise group theory behind this choice would fill an article of its own, but in essence, 5 is chosen because its powers generate the subgroup of elements congruent to $1 \pmod 4$, which provides a clean decomposition of the group structure.

 ### Visualizing the Hypercube (2 x m/4 Matrix)
 Because of this split, we do not think of our slots as a single long line anymore.
 We visualize them as a **Matrix** with 2 rows.
 *   **Row 1:** Powers of 5 modulo $m$ ($\{5^0, 5^1, 5^2 \dots\}$)
-*   **Row 2:** Powers of 5 modulo $m$, multiplied by $-1$ ($\{-5^0, -5^1, -5^2 \dots\}$)
+*   **Row 2:** Powers of 5 modulo $m$, multiplied by $-1$, that is, ($\{-5^0, -5^1, -5^2 \dots\}$)

 When we pack a vector of messages, we essentially fill Row 1 first, then Row 2.